pyscf/pyscf.github.io/source/user/adc.rst

 :cite:`Schirmer1983,Schirmer1998`
 The ADC methods involve a perturbative expansion of a propagator followed by truncation at a certain order :math:`n` that defines the ADC(n) approximation.
+Depending upon the property being investigated, propagators can be of different types, which lead to different variants of the ADC method.
-The ADC(n) methods provide access to the excitation energies and their corresponding transition intensities via a 'one-shot' calculation.
-At present, the `adc` module in PySCF contains different ADC approximations (ADC(2), ADC(2)-X and ADC(3)) that can be used to calculate charged excitations, such as ionization potentials (IP-ADC) and electron affinities (EA-ADC). :cite:`Trofimov2005,Banerjee2019`
+At present, the `adc` module in PySCF can be used to calculate charged excitations, such as ionization potentials (IP-ADC) and electron affinities (EA-ADC) with different ADC(n) approximations (ADC(2), ADC(2)-X and ADC(3)). :cite:`Trofimov2005,Banerjee2019` The ADC(n) methods provide access to the excitation energies and their corresponding transition intensities via a 'one-shot' calculation.

 A simple ADC(n) computation involves the calculation of the ground-state energy and wavefunction that correspond to those of the :math:`n`-th order